Pranesh-2005/github-readme-stats-fast/Readme.md

 | `locale` | Sets the language in the card, you can check full list of available locales [here](#available-locales). | enum | `en` |
 | `border_radius` | Corner rounding on the card. | number | `4.5` |

-> [!WARNING]\
-> We use caching to decrease the load on our servers (see <https://github.com/Pranesh-2005/github-readme-stats/issues/1471#issuecomment-1271551425>).
-Our cards have the following default cache hours: stats card - 24 hours, top languages card - 144 hours (6 days), pin card - 240 hours (10 days), gist card - 48 hours (2 days).
-If you want the data on your statistics card to be updated more often you can [deploy your own instance](#deploy-on-your-own) and set [environment variable](#disable-rate-limit-protections) `CACHE_SECONDS` to a value of your choosing.

 ##### Gradient in bg\_color

 You can provide multiple comma-separated values in the bg\_color option to render a gradient with the following format: